Hello, I’m Katie, your teacher at medikate yoga.

 I've practised yoga for around 20 years to keep me calm, strong and better able to cope with life’s challenges.
 I'm passionate about sharing my knowledge and experience of yoga with other people who could benefit.

-Why not come along to one of my 3 weekly classes and see if you like my style of teaching?
+Why not come along to one of my 3 weekly in-person classes or try a class online to see if you like my style of teaching?
+Please book your space here.

 Hope to see you soon!